Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Observational data

-The spectral data were obtained 2024/12/04 with SCORPIO-1 focal reducer \citep{Afanasiev2005} mounted on the 6-meters Russian telescope.
+The spectral data used for modeling were obtained on December 4, 2024 with the SCORPIO-1 focal reducer \citep{Afanasiev2005} mounted on the 6-meter Russian telescope.
 Observations were carried out using the VPHG1200B and VPHG1200R grisms, covering wavelength ranges of 3600-5400\,\AA{} and 5700-7500\,\AA, respectively.
-A slit width of 0.5\arcsec{} provided a spectral resolution of about 3\AA{} in both ranges, while the seeing remained stable at about 1.8\arcsec{} during spectroscopy.
+A slit width of 0.5\arcsec{}{} provided a spectral resolution of about 3\AA{} in both ranges, while the seeing remained stable at about 1.8\arcsec{}{} during spectroscopy.
 Data reduction was performed in the \textsc{midas} environment following standard long-slit spectral processing.
 One-dimensional spectra were extracted using the \textsc{spextra} software, specifically designed for crowded stellar fields \citep{Sarkisyan2017}.

+A comparison of the obtained spectrum with those presented in \cite{Humphreys2014, Humphreys2017}\footnote{Var\,2 spectra were taken from web archive of project "Eta Carinae and Giant Eruptions"{} (https://etacar.umn.edu/)} reveals no notable variability in the optical spectrum of Var\,2 over the past decade.
+Figure~\ref{var2_pcygni} presents the blue part of the optical spectra, which contains the highest concentration of diagnostic lines.
+Only minor variations in the equivalent widths of the He\,II, He\,I, and hydrogen lines are present.